leylasrknt/GWAS-/README.md

 ## Results and Figures
 The results of the this study are found in the PermGWAS.ipynb and GWAS_Python_R_code.ipynb.
 ## Scripts
-The scripts are used during study and addtional computational scripts are shown.
+The scripts are used during study and additional computational scripts are shown.